|The Generic Approach|

 The classification I employed is arbitrary.
 It served me well in exploring different alleys of thought, but it may at the same time have prevented me from 'thinking outside the box'.
-Fortunately it's a rather large box, yet it leaves interesting games like Amazons or Lines of Action without a clearcut thematic classification.
+Fortunately it's a rather large box.
 Here it is:

 - Chess variants